curl/wcurl/README.md

 `shunit2` package.
 On Debian-like and Fedora-like systems, the package is called `shunit2`.

-After that, you can run the testsuite by simply invoking the test
+After that, you can run the testsuite by invoking the test script:
-script:

 ```sh
 ./tests/tests.sh